 See the Course Management page in the Faculty Handbook for an explanation of college policies on plagiarism and other academic honesty violations.

-To encourage collaboration, students will be allowed to choose a "buddy" to work "near" during the assignment.
-Students are still expected to submit their own solutions, but they are allowed to provide substantial help to each other, and even to look at each others' code during the process.
-Students should indicate their buddies in the README upon assignment submission.
+To encourage collaboration, students will be allowed to choose one "buddy" to work "near" during the assignment.
+Students are still expected to submit their own solutions, but they are allowed to provide substantial help to their designated buddy, and even to look at the buddy's code during the process.
+Students must indicate their buddies in the README upon assignment submission.
 Please let me know if you would like a buddy but are having trouble finding one.

 Below is a table spelling out in more detail when and how you are allowed to share code with people (table style cribbed from Princeton CS 126).